Youth Sports Programs & Instructional Clinics

 Star Track hopes to enhance children’s physical and psychosocial development through their relationships with adult coaches.
 In addition, the program hopes to give the children a sense of pride and accomplishment through regular athletic activity.

-Registration has started and will run until September 27.
-To register, please contact the borough sports coordinator:
+Registration has started and will run until September 26 on a first come, first served basis.
+To register, please visit the Manhattan Flag Football Registration page.

 The Flag Football League has an adaptive division for athletes with disabilities.
 Wheelchair Flag Football will take place in Queens and will accommodate both children and adults.
 For more information, please visit the Flag Football section of the Parks’ Accessibility Programs page.